devinshields/h2odocs/source/tutorial/kmeans.rst

 """""""""""""

 For further information on the model select K-Means from the drop down menu Score.
-Specify the K means model key, and the .hex key for the data set originally used.
+Specify the K-Means model key, and the .hex key for the data set originally used.

 .. image:: KMrscore.png